dimanikulin/dimanikulin/OldButGold.md

-# Headline
-This is when we say "Old, but Gold"
+# This is when we say "Old, but Gold"

-# Article description
-TBD

 # Tags
 oldschool old

+---

 # Windows 95